What makes an organization great to work for? Magnet matters!

 Magnet, combined with our Lean principles and methods, reflects a culture of respect for the people who do the work.
 Our structures and processes ensure the voice of the front line is heard, leading to continuous improvement in patient care, work environment and staff satisfaction.

 More than 30 years ago, the American Academy of Nursing conducted research that resulted in identifying 14 Forces of Magnetism.
-These forces attract and retain top talent and they apply to both nurses and all interprofessional partners, whether they provide direct care to patients or provide services to those who do.
-Our Magnet designation proves that we’re a great organization to work for.
+These forces attract and retain top talent and they apply to nurses and interprofessional partners, whether doing direct care for patients or providing services to those who do.
+Our Magnet designation proves that Salem Hospital is a great place to work.
 Forces of Magnetism exemplified at Salem Health Hospitals & Clinics:

 - Teamwork and collaboration between staff units departments and disciplines.